 Propaganda in North Korea is everything.
 It is spewed from the mouths of teachers from your first year in school all the way to college professors.
 It comes from every TV and radio station (all state owned), every newspaper and magazine (likewise state owned) and is plastered across the landscape.
-There are over 50,000 statues and murals dedicated to Kim Il-sung and Kim Jong-il and they are placed in even the most remote locations.
+There are an estimated 50,000 statues and murals dedicated to Kim Il-sung, and Kim Jong-il and they are placed in even the most remote locations.
 There are also countless signs that are splashed along the sides of hills and mountains, on the sides of roads and peppered throughout city streets.
 A large number of these are so large they can be seen from space.

 The signs often promote the "strength and prosperity" of the nation or extol the virtues of the country's leadership.
 From time to time they call on the people to work harder, exceed quotas, raise better crops and obey without question the orders of the Worker's Party of Korea.